Key takeaways

 Why You Need an EIN

 An EIN (Employer Identification Number) is a 9-digit tax ID the IRS assigns to your business.
 Think of it as the business equivalent of a Social Security Number.
-Banks use it to open accounts.
+Banks ask for it to open business accounts.
 The IRS uses it for every tax filing.
 Stripe, PayPal, and most payment processors ask for it during onboarding.
-Without an EIN, your US company exists on paper but cannot actually transact.
+Without an EIN, your US company exists on paper but cannot open accounts or accept payments in its own name.
 Here's what you can do after you have one:

 - Open a US business bank account (Mercury, Relay, Bluevine, Chase, and all major banks)